Vet’s offices can be scary!

 One of the biggest things you can do to help keep your pets calm and less stressed at the vet is staying composed yourself.
 Make sure you do this in the hours leading up to the appointment.
 Your pets are sensitive to your emotional state.
 If you’re nervous about going to the vet, they’ll pick up on it and be worried too.
 When you feel frazzled, take three deep breaths, and focus on keeping your voice calm.

 Familiarize Your Pet to the Carrier

 Does your pet run for cover when the carrier comes out?
-That's because they only see it as a trap that takes them to a scary place.
-Place the pet carrier on the floor a few days before the visit, so they get used to it.
-Put their favorite toys inside; they should start to associate it with fun.
+That’s because they only see it as a trap that takes them to a scary place.
+Place the pet carrier on the floor a few days before the visit so they get used to it.
+Put their favorite toys inside; they should start associating it with fun.
 When they go into the carrier on their own, reward them with a treat and lots of pets.
 You can even feed them inside it too.
-All of these things will help your pet associate their transport carrier with happy feelings, instead of fear.
+These things will help your pet associate their transport carrier with happy feelings instead of fear.

 Take the Fear Out of the Car Ride